awsdocs/amazon-appstream2-developer-guide/doc_source/onedrive.md

 + Have an active Microsoft Office 365 or OneDrive for Business account with a valid organizational domain and user accounts in the domain to use with AppStream 2\.0\.
 + Configure an AppStream 2\.0 stack with an associated fleet\.

    The fleet must use an image that uses a version of the AppStream 2\.0 agent released on or after July 26, 2018\.
-For more information, see [AppStream 2\.0 Agent Version History](agent-software-versions.md)\.
+For more information, see [AppStream 2\.0 Agent Release Notes](agent-software-versions.md)\.
 The fleet must also have access to the internet\.

 Follow these steps to enable OneDrive for your AppStream 2\.0 users\.